mvsoom/thesis/writing/presenterm/gp-lunch-seminar.md

 # Takeaway:

-- Many problems need regularization, or "cost control"
+- Many problems are ill-posed and need regularization, or "cost control"
 - Use GPs to specify high-level information about costs
-- Convert them to quick linear regression models which thusly acquire sophistication
+- Quantize them to quick ridge regression models which thusly acquire sophistication
 - Set hyperparameters, or fit to examples
   * Level 1
   * Level 1 & 2